-Since 2008 the Kering Foundation has been supporting international programmes which prevent domestic and sexual violence.
+Since 2008 the Kering Foundation has been supporting international programs that prevent domestic and sexual violence.
 This year, in a post #MeToo climate, their focus turns to Gen Z.

 Image courtesy of the Kering Foundation.

 One in three women worldwide have been victims of gender violence.
 It’s a widespread problem, but the Kering Foundation, founded by François-Henri Pinault in 2008, is trying to change that, bringing visibility to gender-based violence across the world.
 And in the decade since its inception, the way we talk about gender-based violence changed considerably.
 The #MeToo movement, which began online, has illuminated the systematic sexual abuse and harassment of women and girls like never before.
 But as social media has become a force for social justice and a space to call out misogyny and abuse, it has also become an arena for abuse to play out.

 This year, the Kering Foundation’s focus is on tackling just that, with a campaign to engage and mobilise the young men of Gen Z to combat cyberbullying.
 They’re working closely with Project Dot, a youth programme run by the New York City Alliance Against Sexual Assault which educates teens from underserved communities in the city on issues of consent, relationship and the pressures of social networking.
 And, while the charity focusses on violence against women, it also aims to alleviate the pressures toxic masculinity can place on young men –– teaming up with Promundo to support its programme Manhood 2.0, and aiming to educate Gen Z men on how harmful and damaging our current societal ideas about manhood can be.

 As they look to introduce a new generation of mindful, tolerant men and women who abhor gender violence in all its forms, i-D sat down with Kering Foundation Executive Director Celine Bonnaire to look back on a decade spent fighting the good fight.